RinatValiullov/100DaysOfCode/javascript/awesome-context/README.md

-## Understanding how context works in JS
+## Understand how context works in JS